 How do you fight to protect reproductive rights?
 Choice Matters uses its ProChoice IDEA action plan (Identification, Education, and Activation of pro-choice voters) that we created in 1984.
 We identify voters who prefer pro-choice candidates, and add them to our data base.
 Our newsletter, ProChoice, our yellow Voting Guide, and other timely information tell our supporters in approximately 70,000 households (over 110,000 individuals) which candidates are pro-choice.
 Our supporters carry this information into the voting booths, casting their ballots only for pro-choice candidates.
 We also call the voters in our database and tell them who in their area we have endorsed and who we oppose.
 Candidates are endorsed based on their voting record and an interview with Choice Matters.
 This method has been proven to be extremely effective, but it’s very labor intensive!
 Please support our efforts.

 Do you provide abortion services?
 Choice Matters is an advocacy group which fights for reproductive rights.
 We do not provide reproductive health services.
-Please contact your local Planned Parenthood or your healthcare provider.
+Please click this link if you need help.

 What are the parental consent/notification laws per state?
 Many states require some sort of parental involvement in the decision to have an abortion. (!!!)
 Visit AGA for a chart on state laws concerning abortion. http://www.guttmacher.org/pubs/sfaa.html Planned Parenthood also keeps a chart of all the states which have laws concerning minors and abortion. http://www.teenwire.com/infocus/1998/if-19981201p065.php